Phase 2

 While this Roadmap does provide high-level guidance on achieving deforestation, conversion, and associated human rights abuse-free portfolios, it links to datasets, tools, and additional guidance specific to palm oil, soy, beef, leather, timber, and pulp and paper.
 The phases, steps, and recommended actions may be applicable to other commodities, sectors, and industries.
 This Roadmap will be followed by sector-specific and separate actor-specific guidance pieces, which will provide further details.

-• Key elements of the strongest deforestation policies for financial institutions can be found in the appendix (below)
+• Key elements of the strongest deforestation policies for financial institutions can be found in the appendices (below).

 • The Accountability Framework’s user guide on ‘How to write a strong ethical supply chain policy is targeted at companies, but is a useful resource for financial institutions as it provides detail on the key elements of what makes a strong deforestation policy.